gitpython-developers/GitPython/README.md

     -  Tested with nose 1.3.0
 * Mock by Michael Foord used for tests
     - Tested with 1.0.1
+* Coverage - used for tests coverage

-The list of dependencies are listed in /requirements.txt.
+The list of dependencies are listed in /requirements.txt and /test-requirements.txt.
 The installer takes care of installing them for you though.

 ### INSTALL